YVEA Meter Socket Surge Suppressor Residential Lease Program

 Yampa Valley Electric provides members with a meter socket surge suppressor adaptor (MSA) for a $5.00 monthly fee with a 36-month contract.
 There is no installation fee and should the contract be broken, the member will be assessed the remainder of the contract or a $50.00 fee, whichever is lesser.
 The warranty is through the manufacturer and not through YVEA.
 YVEA will assist our members in the event of a claim, but will not financially be responsible for the warranty.

-What is an electric surge?
 A surge is when the voltage increases dramatically above the standard voltage provided by YVEA.
 Most homes have a 120/240-volt system.
-That means at the meter, the nominal voltage on one leg to ground is 120 volts and leg to leg nominal voltage is 240 volts.
+That means at the meter, the nominal voltage on one leg to ground is 120 volts, and leg to leg nominal voltage is 240 volts.
 A surge could be classified as when the voltage increases greater than 140 volts.

-What does the meter socket surge suppressor do?
-The MSA minimizes the amount and duration of the surge that comes in via the utilities electric system to a safe voltage that most appliances can tolerate.
+The MSA minimizes the amount and duration of the surge that comes in via the utility's electric system to a safe voltage that most appliances can tolerate.
 Most sensitive electronic equipment (i.e. televisions, stereos, computers, faxes, printers, etc.) may not tolerate that voltage and will require a second line of defense provided by a “point-of-use surge arrestor”.
 The surge protector passes the surge along from the device to the system ground.
 YVEA does not verify the integrity of your home’s grounding system.

-What does the meter socket surge suppressor not do?
-It will not prevent flickering, outages or dips in voltage.
+It will not prevent flickering, outages, or dips in voltage.
 A dip is when the voltage goes below 120 volts.
 A dip in voltage can cause damage to equipment too.
-A meter socket surge suppressor will not protect your home from a direct lighting strike.
+A meter socket surge suppressor will not protect your home from a direct lightning strike.
 All surge protection devices will burn out after repeated power surges.